Supply Chain Management Process, Roles, and Software

 - Megaventory covers multi-location inventory management, order fulfillment, report creation, and manufacturing tracking.

-- TradeGecko is a cloud-based platform with a convenient inventory controlling component, the ability to synchronize orders from multiple channels, and generate accurate real-time reports.
+- QuickBooks Commerce (formerly TradeGecko) is a cloud-based platform with a convenient inventory controlling component, the ability to synchronize orders from multiple channels, and accurate, real-time report generation features.

-An inventory plus shipping combo can be most helpful for small-to-medium e-commerce companies striving to grow.
-A good example of such an attractive market offer is Ordoro, a one-stop app for inventory control, barcode scanning, shipping order, and drop-shipping.
+eCommerce fulfillment.
+An inventory plus shipping combo can be most helpful for small-to-medium eCommerce companies striving to grow.
+A good example is Ordoro, a one-stop app for inventory control, barcode scanning, shipping order, and drop-shipping.

-How to choose SCM software for your business
+How to choose and implement SCM software for your business

 Estimate the true total cost of ownership.
 Dive deeper into financial details and add up costs of support, customization, and upgrades.
 The final number can be impressively larger than the initial purchase price you are ready to pay.

-Consider your existing software and learn how you can complement it with new SMC components and adds-on.
-Chances are developing a custom solution tailored for your unique case will be cheaper (at least in terms of time and effort) and bring more value than ready-to-use, but hard-to-integrate software with functionality that exceeds your needs.
+Consider custom development.
+Review your existing software and learn how you can complement it with new SMC components and adds-on.
+Chances are developing a custom solution tailored to your unique case will be cheaper (at least in terms of time and effort) and bring more value than ready-to-use, but hard-to-integrate software with functionality that exceeds your needs.

+Opt for industry-specific tools.
 Domain focus is something you shouldn’t ignore.
-If SCM software is initially designed for a different industry, modification can be a tricky and money-consuming task.
+If SCM software is initially designed for a different industry, modification can be a tricky and expensive task.

-In the event that there is no proper solution for your niche, explore portfolios of software development teams with relevant expertise.
-If they launched business process management projects for a company similar to yours, you can count on them solving your task quickly and for less money.
+If there is no proper solution for your niche, explore portfolios of software development teams with relevant expertise.
+If they successfully launched business process management projects for a company similar to yours, you can count on them efficiently solving your task as well.

-To read more about supply chain, logistics, and transportation, check our other articles:
+To read more about supply chains, you can visit the transportation section in our blog or check our other articles: